Energy Drinks While Pregnant – Is It Safe?

 Caffeine crosses the placenta and enters the system of your unborn child.
 Your baby does not have the enzymes necessary to break down caffeine, even though the levels of caffeine you consume may be tolerable for you.
 In large doses, caffeine has the potential to cause changes to your unborn baby’s sleep pattern or typical movement pattern during the latter stages of pregnancy, especially if consumed in the first trimester.
 Remember that coffee is a stimulant and may cause both you and your baby to become restless due to its consumption.

-5. Break-down of caffeine slows with age
+5. Breakdown of caffeine slows with age

 As pregnancy progresses, the adverse effects of caffeine become more apparent to you.
 The fact that your body’s ability to break down caffeine diminishes with age means that you end up with a higher concentration of caffeine in your bloodstream.
 To compensate for this, it takes nearly twice as long to eliminate caffeine from your system during your second trimester as it does when you are not pregnant.
 It takes approximately three times as long to complete the task during the third trimester of pregnancy.
-This means that more caffeine passes through the placenta and reaches your child, who is unable to digest properly.
+This means that more caffeine passes through the placenta and reaches your child, who is unable to properly digest it.

 6. Additional considerations